daminipchrysanthemum-tech/partyrock-data-analysis/README.md

-## 🌫️ Air Quality Data Analysis with Amazon Bedrock
+# 🌫️ Air Quality Data Analysis with Amazon Bedrock

-## 📌 Project Overview
-Analyzed 30 days of real-world air quality sensor data using **Amazon Bedrock (PartyRock)** — the same type of IoT telemetry workflow used in cloud-based environmental monitoring pipelines.
+> Analyzed 30 days of real-world air quality sensor data using **Amazon Bedrock (PartyRock)** — the same type of IoT telemetry workflow used in cloud-based environmental monitoring pipelines.

 ---

 ## 🛠️ Built With

-- **Amazon Bedrock** (PartyRock Analyze Data feature)
+- [Amazon Bedrock](https://aws.amazon.com/bedrock/) (PartyRock Analyze Data feature)
-- **Dataset:** OpenAQ Air Quality Data — [air-quality-data-set.csv](https://github.com/user-attachments/files/27190769/air-quality-data-set.csv)
+- **Dataset:** OpenAQ Air Quality Data — [air-quality-data-set.csv](./data/air-quality-dataset.csv)
 - **Tools:** Whiskers AI, CSV data upload, natural language querying

 ---

 ## 🔍 Key Questions Explored

 1. What are the peak pollution hours, and which pollutants spike the most?
 2. Which days had significant air quality drops, and what patterns do outliers follow?
 3. Which pollutant is most volatile day-over-day, and what does that mean operationally?